Novartis: Finance

+Pricing

+Entresto (sacubitril/valsartan)

+In 2023, the Institute for Clinical and Economic Review (ICER) identified Entresto as one of five high-expenditure drugs that experienced significant net price increases without new clinical evidence to justify the hikes.
+Specifically, Entresto's wholesale acquisition cost rose by 7%, leading to an additional $72 million in costs to U.S. payers.

 Research

 The company's global research operations, called "Novartis Institutes for BioMedical Research (NIBR)" have their global headquarters in Cambridge, Massachusetts, United States.
 Two research institutes reside within NIBR that focus on diseases in the developing world: Novartis Institute for Tropical Diseases, which works on tuberculosis, dengue, and malaria, and Novartis Vaccines Institute for Global Health, which works on salmonella typhi (typhoid fever) and shigella.

 Novartis is also involved in publicly funded collaborative research projects, with other industrial and academic partners.
 One example in the area of non-clinical safety assessment is the InnoMed PredTox project.
 The company is expanding its activities in joint research projects within the framework of the Innovative Medicines Initiative of EFPIA and the European Commission.

 Novartis is working with Science 37 in order to allow video based telemedicine visits instead of physical traveling to clinics for patients.
 It is planning for ten clinical trials over three years using mobile technology to help free patients from burdensome hospital trips.